Rape Trial Judge Who Suggested Victims Should Keep ‘Knees Together’ Resigns

 — CC (@canadiancynic) March 10, 2017

-Law professor Alice Woolley from the University of Calgary, and others, filed complaints about the judge’s behaviour in the criminal rape trial, and several online petitions called for his removal.
+Law professor Alice Woolley from the University of Calgary, and others, filed complaints about the judge’s behavior in the criminal rape trial, and several online petitions called for his removal.

 On receiving Camp’s resignation on Thursday, Canada’s Justice Minister Jody Wilson-Raybould made the following statement.